silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 From that moment, I’ve been stuck in a loop.
 I’d go out and enthusiastically take photos, publish them, and check the statistic to see how they fared.
 I’ve had good moments, met great people, but it was never enough. _As a photographer, I was never enough_.
 The statistics became a problem: I was obsessed with them.
 I’d constantly check them, wondering what I was doing wrong.
 When it all became too much, I switched to a personal account, hoping to solve my the issue with the tap of a button.
 It didn’t happen: _the numbers weren’t the real problem_.

 Every time I was in a [photography rut and couldn’t take pictures](/photography/photography-rut/){:title="Read the post on my website"}, I’d feel guilty because I had nothing to post.
 My passion for photography went from being a hobby that never let me down to **a cause of anxiety and feelings of inadequacy**.
 Ever since I deactivated my Instagram account, I take photos whenever I feel like it.
-I post them [on Flickr](https://www.flickr.com/photos/silvia-m/){:target="_blank" rel="noopener" title="View my profile on Flickr"}, or keep them to myself.
+I post them [on Flickr](https://www.flickr.com/photos/silvia-m/){:title="View my profile on Flickr"}, or keep them to myself.
 It doesn’t matter much anymore, as long as I have a creative outlet.

 ## No more immediacy